ITzViKaSh07/website-4/CODE_OF_CONDUCT.md

 # Welcome !
-Here Is Contributor Covenant Code of Conduct
+Here Is Some Contributor Covenant Code of Conduct

 ## Our Pledge